matter-labs/zinc/zinc-book/src/05-operators/01-arithmetic.md

 **Accepts**
 1. Integer expression
-2. Integer expression of the same type
+2. Expression of the operand 1 type

 **Returns** an integer result of the same type.